AlenToma/EntityWorker.Core/Documentation/modules.md

         public Guid?
 Id { get; set; }

         public string Name { get; set; }

-        // All users will be deleted when we delete Role public List<User> Users { get; set; }
+        // All users who have this role, will be deleted when we delete Role public List<User> Users { get; set; }
     }